MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-my-users-feedback-templates.md

 Customize the questions below, and then transfer them to a survey tool such as SharePoint for easy distribution and analysis.

-[//]: # (Do we want to call out the WX phone?
-I deleted it from the questions because I haven't seen it referred to anywhere else.)
-For the purpose of these surveys, *new phone system* refers to using calling features in Microsoft Teams, in addition to devices such as a media phone or mobile phone.
+For the purpose of these surveys, *new phone system* refers to using calling features in Microsoft Teams or Skype for Business, in addition to devices such as a media phone or mobile phone.
+All references to Microsoft Teams in these surveys also apply to Skype for Business.

 Indicate your level of agreement with the following statements, as it relates to using Teams as your phone.